wpexplorer/wpex-elegant/readme.txt

 * Removed portfolio/post video URL setting - for displaying videos it's best to insert them in the post with Gutenberg.
 * Removed current_year shortcode.
 * Removed mce editor tweaks.

+== Copyright ==

+Elegant WordPress Theme, (C) 2024 WPExplorer.
+Elegant is distributed under the terms of the GNU GPL.

+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.